RevengeofBlob/RevengeofBlob/README.md

 ### Hi there 👋

 Hey, my name is Ryan.
-I am a third year computer science major at the University of Maryland Baltimore County focusing on data science and machine learning.
-My interest is in Operations Research and that's what I hope to do after college, using training models to optimize performance.
+I am a third year computer science major at the University of Maryland Baltimore County focusing on data science and cybersecurity.

 Outside of the computer, I like to be outdoors hiking, fishing, and touching grass.